-Two years ago, my family and I took a weekend road trip to see Philadelphia.
-In doing my research to find kid-friendly attractions, I came across CityPASS, a discount program that hand picks tourist spots and offers tickets at deep discounts in 11 cities.
+When my kids were small, my family and I took a weekend road trip to see Philadelphia.
+In doing my research to find kid-friendly attractions, I came across CityPASS, a discount program that hand picks tourist spots and offers tickets at deep discounts in 16 cities.
 It was convenient, saved us money, and we had a wonderful time.

 Whether you’re looking to hit top attractions in a nearby city during a “staycation,” head out on a road trip, or see the sights at your leisure during a longer getaway, here’s what CityPASS could offer you.

 - You’ll save money if you want to act like a tourist.
 CityPASS is a convenient, less expensive way to see the top sites in any of its destinations.
 Each ticket package can save travelers 40-50% off the cost of buying individual tickets.
 If you prefer to go off the beaten path, however, this is probably not the program for you since only the most popular attractions are included.

 - CityPASS travelers can skip the main entrance ticket lines on some attractions.
 If that’s not a reason to look into CityPASS, I don’t know what is.
 Besides the fact that waiting in line is boring, your vacation time is valuable.